 The NLG is hiring a Director of Mass Defense!
-Please see the below job description, also available on Idealist, and circulate far and wide.
-The deadline for all applications is December 13, 2019.
+Please see the full job description and applications below—and please circulate far and wide!
+Download the PDF of this job posting here.

 National Lawyers Guild (NLG) National Office

 Position Remote; Office Located in New York, NY